What is National Talent Search Exam (NTSE)? - Scholarship Amount, Official Website and Pattern

 What is NTSE Exam?

-NTSE (National Talent Search Examination) is a national-level scholarship examination conducted for school students in India.
-This exam is organized annually by the National Council of Educational Research and Training (NCERT).
-The NTSE exam is conducted to identify and encourage meritorious and talented students.
-This examination is for students who have passed Class 9 and are enrolled in Class 10.
+NTSE (National Talent Search Examination) is a national level scholarship examination conducted for school students in India.
+This exam is conducted by the National Council of Educational Research and Training (NCERT) every year to identify and encourage meritorious and talented students.

-Why NTSE Exam?
+Why NTSE Exam is Important?

 • Competitive Exam Preparation: Preparing for the NTSE exam gives students experience for future national level competitive exams such as UPSC, SSC CGL, JEE, etc.